Trump’s Energy Revolution: Fossil Fuels, Climate Rollbacks, and the Future of U.S. Policy

 Fossil Fuels vs. Electric Vehicles: A Reality Check

-For now, widespread EV adoption is not an emissions silver bullet — it simply shifts the source of the emissions.
+For now, widespread EV adoption is not an emissions silver bullet.
+It has to be paired with grid decarbonization.

 Mining and processing the critical minerals (lithium, cobalt, nickel) require huge energy inputs, often from fossil fuels.